Thor6677/wormholeclose/README.md

 ## Usage

-When you open the page you can search for a wormhole type and view its basic information.
-After selecting a wormhole, the Mass Tracker panel lets you keep track of the remaining mass.
-Choose a ship hull from the built-in list or enter custom cold/hot mass values, then record each jump to see how the wormhole state changes from **Stable** to **Unstable** and finally **Critical** as mass is depleted.
+Open the page and start typing a wormhole code.
+You can pick a suggestion with the mouse or hit **Enter** once the desired code appears.
+After a wormhole is selected its current mass state (Stable, Unstable or Critical) and a goal (close or crit) become available.
+Clicking **Start** sets the initial remaining mass and shows the Mass Tracker.

+Use the Mass Tracker to subtract your ship jumps and see how much mass remains to reach the goal.
+The **Plan Jumps** button will provide a step‑by‑step sequence using the selected ship mass.